netheril96/StaticJSON/README.md

 ## Overview

 JSON is an excellent format for data serialization due to its simplicity, flexibility, portability and human-readable nature.
-Writing code to parse and generate JSON, however, is not an easy task in a statically typed language even with the help of libraries, especially when you want to retain the advantage of such language, that is, the type checking. *autojsoncxx* is an attempt to automate such process.
-It is still currently in development, so expect things to change in the future, or it breaks down when your class structure is deeply nested.
+Writing code to parse and generate JSON, however, is not an easy task in a statically typed language.
+Even with the help of JSON libraries, you need to write a lot of boilerplate code, and convoluted ones if you need to enforce the static typing of C++.

+More importantly, maually writing the code means duplication of effort, and duplication is bad for programmers.
+When your client or PM request a change in feature, many classes (like the class responsible for configuration) will likely change, and you will have to rewrite the code.
+During the rewrite, time is wasted, people become impatient, and bugs may be introduced when the class definition, parsing and serialization code become out of sync.

+*autojsoncxx* is an attempt to solve this problem by automating such process.
+It is currently still in alpha stage, so expect things to change in the future, or to break down when your class structure is too convoluted.

 Dependency: RapidJSON (https://github.com/miloyip/rapidjson)

+## Features

+* The parsing/serializing code are *automagically* generated.
+You don't even need to understand what is proper JSON to use it, although it may help you diagnose problems.
+* *Detailed error message*.
+Not only do you get informed if the JSON is not valid, but you will have a verbose trace back pointing to the location of the problem as well, if the JSON value does not fit your class structure.
+* *Ease of use*.
+Many convience functions are added so that a single function call is enough for most use cases.
+The library as well as its dependency are header only, so no complicated setup for your build system is needed.
+* *Fast*.
+The underlying JSON engine (RapidJSON) has been benchmarked to be about an order of magnitude faster than other popular JSON libraries.
+Besides, this library uses its SAX API, obviating the need of constructing a Document Object Model as the intermediate representation.
+Lastly, the library utilizes C++ templates to generate the algorithm at compile time, so no overhead of runtime indirection (except when error occurs).
+* *Flexible framework*.
+You can add more type support to the library by specializing certain template classes.
+In addition, whenever a class is generated, you can also parse/serialize an array of such class, a nullable wrapper of such class, another class that contains it, etc.
+* *Liberal licence*.
+Both the library and its dependency are licenced liberally (MIT or BSD-like).
+Anyone is free to copy, distribute, modify or include in their own projects, be it open source or commercial.

 ## First example